elmish/elmish/README.md

 Building Elmish
 =======
 As part of Fable 1.x ecosystem, elmish depends on [dotnet SDK](https://www.microsoft.com/net/download/core).
-We also use `yarn`, it can be installed as your usual OS package or via `npm`, make sure it's in the PATH.
-> `npm install -g yarn`
+Unless the SDK is installed and is in the path the build will download and install it locally:

-Then run fake:
+Just run fake:
 > `./build.sh` or `build`